oracleimc/oci-nigthly-stop/Readme_en.md

 # oci-nigthly-stop
 Stop your OCI instances at night.
-And change the lisence models of your Autonomous Databases to BYOL.
+And change the lisence models of your Autonomous Databases and Analytics to BYOL.

 # Supported instances for stop
 - Compute Instances
 - Autonomous Databases
 - Database nodes of database systems (VM and Baremetal)
+- Analytics

 # Prerequisites
 - oci python SDK